-Pursuant to the authority vested in the Board of School Directors of North Penn School District under the Public School Code of 1949, as amended, and the (insert citation of Charter School Statute), the Board of Trustees of the (insert name of charter school) is hereby granted a Charter to operate a public charter school located at, for the period commencing on and ending on The grant of this charter was approved by vote of the Board of School Directors at a The grant of this charter was approved by vote of the Board of School Directors at a public meeting held on public incetting field on It is specifically understood and agreed between the signatories hereto that: 1) the Board of Trustees shall operate the charter school in accordance with the provisions of (insert citation to Charter School Statute), any amendments thereto enacted during the term of this charter and any regulations or standards applicable to charter schools; 2) the granting of this charter is specifically contingent upon operation of the charter school in strict adherence to the terms of the Application submitted by the Board of Trustees and approved by the Board of School Directors or the State Charter School Appeal Board.
-Said application is attached hereto as Appendix A and is incorporated herein by reference as if fully set forth; 3) this Charter and the Appendix hereto constitute a legally binding agreement for the term set forth above and the terms of said agreement cannot be changed absent a written amendment to this charter; 4) this charter may be renewed for additional periods of five (5) years duration and upon any such renewal, a new charter shall be executed by the parties; and 5) this charter can only be terminated in accordance with the provisions of applicable law.
+Pursuant to the authority vested in the Board of School Directors of North Penn School District under the Public School Code of 1949, as amended, and the (insert citation of Charter School Statute), the H Trustees of the (insert name of charter school) is hereby granted a Charter to operate a public charter school located at, for the period confinencing on and ending The grant of this charter was approved by yote of the Board of School Direct tore at a at, for the period commencing on and ending The grant of this charter was approved by vote of the Board of School Direc public meeting held on tors at a It is specifically understood and agreed between the signatories hereto that: 1) the Board of Trustees shall operate the charter school in accordance with the provisions of (insert ci Charter School Statute), any amendments thereto enacted during the term of this charter and any regula standards applicable to charter schools; tation to the granting of this charter is specifically contingent upon operation of the charter school in strict act to the terms of the Application submitted by the Board of Trustees and approved by the Board of School Door the State Charter School Appeal Board.
+Said application is attached hereto as Appendix A and is incoherein by reference as if fully set forth; Directors 3) this Charter and the Appendix hereto constitute a legally binding agreement for the term set forth about the terms of said agreement cannot be changed absent a written amendment to this charter; ove and 4) this charter may be renewed for additional periods of five (5) years duration and upon any such renew charter shall be executed by the parties; and newal, a 5) this charter can only be terminated in accordance with the provisions of applicable law.
 WHEREFORE, the undersigned, intending to be legally bound hereby set their hands this of 20 For the Board of School Directors of: Board President/Vice President Board Secretary For the Board of Trustees of Board President/Vice President Board Secretary